* * *

 Duration 112 minutes

 Authenticity.
-That’s what’s most important in art, right?
+That’s the most important thing in art, right?

-The idea that something you are about to watch or read really happened is definitely fetishised in some quarters, and was memorably parodied by the Coen brothers in their movie FARGO (and then to lesser effect in the spin-off TV series, which had to flog the joke to death by reiterating it at the start of every single episode.)
+The idea that something you are about to watch or read really happened is definitely fetishised in some quarters.
+The audience's desire for 'truth' was memorably played upon by the Coen brothers in FARGO, where they claimed that the events in the movie had really happened, when in fact they had not.
+Although the subsequent TV version did flog the joke to death somewhat by reiterating it at the start of every episode.

-It’s a phenomenon that reminds me of those people who won’t read novels.
+It’s like those people who won’t read novels.
 You know the type: they smugly inform you that they only read ‘for information’.
-Their time is much too precious to be wasted on childish made-up stories that interrupt their ceaseless and noble quest for knowledge.
+This is because their time is much too precious to be wasted on childish made-up stories that interrupt their noble quest for knowledge.

-I’m also reminded of this exchange early on in Alexander Payne’s SIDEWAYS between Paul Giamatti's wannabe novelist and Shaun Duke, playing the future father-in-law of Thomas Hayden Church’s character:
+I’m reminded of this exchange early on in SIDEWAYS between Paul Giamatti's wannabe novelist and his friend's future father-in-law.

 Giamatti: "That's an … interesting perspective."